zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.quantization.quantized_module_passes.md

 Get the number of optimizable patterns that were ignored.

-Patterns could be ignored since a number of rounding bits was set manually through the compilation function.
+Patterns can be ignored since a number of rounding bits are set manually through the compilation function.

 **Returns:**